cmackenzie1/uuidgen.dev/pages/docs/intro.md

 curl https://uuidgen.dev
 ```

-Or generate up to 1,000 at once with the bulk endpoint `/bulk`.
+Or generate a bunch at once with the bulk endpoint `/bulk`.
 It accepts a multiple different query parameters for the
 number of UUIDs to generate.

 ```bash